kratisto/docs/pages/public_cloud/data_analytics/analytics/analytics_kubernetes_operator/guide.en-gb.md

 ---
-title: Public Cloud Databases - How to setup your Kubernetes database operator
+title: Analytics - How to set up your Kubernetes database operator
 excerpt: Find out how to install and use the Kubernetes database operator
-updated: 2023-06-29
+updated: 2025-01-20
 ---

 ## Objective

-The kubernetes database operator allows you to automaticaly authorize your Kubernetes cluster IP on your OVHcloud Public Cloud Databases service.
+The kubernetes database operator allows you to automaticaly authorize your Kubernetes cluster IP on your OVHcloud Analytics service.

 **This guide explains how to install and use the database operator in order to authorize the Kubernetes IP on your service**

 ## Requirements

-- Access to the [OVHcloud API](https://api.ovh.com/).
+- Access to the [OVHcloud API](/links/api).
 Create your credentials using our [First Steps with the OVHcloud API](/pages/manage_and_operate/api/first-steps) guide.
 - A [Public Cloud project](/pages/public_cloud/compute/create_a_public_cloud_project) in your OVHcloud account

 ### Getting your OVHcloud API tokens information